Projects

 ACIAR Project FST/2016/153 aimed to improve rural livelihoods through family-focused community reforestation and agroforestry in PNG.
 Field research was undertaken in Morobe and Eastern Highlands Provinces with the project’s outreach partners: Ramu Agri Industries and PNG Forest Authority (Eastern Highlands).

-PIP led the dissemination of project information and resources via the PIP website and associated platforms
+This intervention was led by the University of Sunshine Coast with support from the PNG Forest Authority and Forest Research Institute.
+PIP was responsible for the dissemination of project information and resources via the PIP website and associated platforms.

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

 Improvement and management of teak and sandalwood in PNG and Australia